-Digital citizenship and digital equity, digital well-being and online resiliency, digital media literacy education, youth and technology.
+Digital citizenship and digital equity, digital well-being and online resiliency, algorithms and artificial intelligence, online information ecosystems, digital media literacy education, and youth and technology.

-Kara works with a number of academic partners on tri-agency funded research projects, private and public sector interest groups, as well as federal departments on online issues including; digital parenting, privacy, online hate, mis/dis information, activism, and algorithms and artificial intelligence.
-She is the principal researcher on MediaSmarts’ Young Canadians in a Wireless World research project, which has been tracking young people’s experiences with technology since 2000.
+Kara works with a number of academic partners on tri-agency funded research projects, private and public sector groups, as well as federal departments on online issues including; digital equity and inclusion, privacy, online hate, mis/dis information, activism, and algorithms and artificial intelligence.
+She is the principal researcher on MediaSmarts’ Young Canadians in a Wireless World research project, which has been tracking young people’s experiences with online since 2000.

 Kara brings to MediaSmarts extensive publication experience in academic journals, magazines, news op-eds and research blogs; and a background in presenting research to key stakeholders on parliamentary committees, at academic conferences, invited talks, panels, keynote addresses, and in media interviews.